 If existing traffic signals are easy to see and provide adequate time for pedestrians to cross safely, there is no need for pedestrian signals.
 Pedestrian signals do not improve safety in such cases, and are costly to install.
 It is generally the policy of the City to install pedestrian signals with all new traffic signals, where pedestrians are permitted to cross the street.

-Both "word" and "symbol" signs are currently in use for pedestrian signals.
-Here is what they mean:
+Both "word" and "symbol" signs are currently in use for pedestrian signals:

 - A "Walk" or walking pedestrian symbol, means you may begin crossing.